project-grug/launcher/README.md

 ## Contributing

 In order to run the app locally, you can follow the steps in the [Usage](#usage) section.
 Please be sure to use an editor or otherwise take advantage of [Prettier](https://prettier.io/), [ESLint](https://eslint.org/) and [Headwind](https://github.com/heybourn/headwind) to ensure your code meets the project's style and quality standards.
+Thanks!